The Best Part Of Science

 Notes

-This song came out of a recent discussion with a classroom of third graders.
-The kids had been reading myths as part of their introduction to different genres of fiction, and a very clever girl pointed out that to the people who originally told those stories, the myths were not fiction but a serious effort to explain the world as they understood it.
-We discussed how myth and science both come from our basic need to explain how the world around us came to be, and to gain some sense of agency within it.
-The main difference, of course, is that science includes a mechanism for testing to see what actually works; whereas testing to see what kind of sacrifice Neptune preferred (if anyone ever actually tried it) would only lead to the conclusion that Neptune is an awfully moody god, and probably a jerk besides.
+This song came out of a discussion with a classroom of third graders in one of my on-site songwriting residencies.
+The kids had been reading ancient myths as part of their introduction to different genres of fiction, and a very clever girl observed that to the people who originally told those stories these myths were not fiction, but the best explanation people could come up with for the world around them.
+We discussed how myth and science both come from our basic need to understand how the world around us came to be and to gain some sense of agency within it.
+The main difference, of course, is that science includes a mechanism for testing to find what actually works and what does not.

 Here are some academic standards from the Common Core addressed by this song.